kisstamasj/toc-generator/README.md

 # Custom table of contents generator

+- this package made for when you have multiple md files, and you want from them a md file wich contains the table of contants
 - custom folder or file param wich md files have to crawl
 - custom md output